skywaLKer518/A-Recsys/README.md

 + Temporal Learning and Sequence Modeling for a Job Recommender System.
 RecSys Challenge 16 [pdf](https://arxiv.org/abs/1608.03333)

-Currently the models and features supported by A-RecSys include,
+The models and features supported by A-RecSys include,

 #### Models
 + Hybrid matrix factorization model (with deep layer extensions)